rancher/ui-plugin-examples/charts/homepage/0.1.0/README.md

-# Homepage UI Plugin
+# Homepage Extension

-Example UI plugin that changes the default landing page that is normally presented when you login to Rancher.
+Example Rancher Extension that changes the default landing page that is normally presented when you login to Rancher.

+For this and other example plugins, see: https://github.com/rancher/ui-plugin-examples